 Craig R. Baxley confirms all his talent in making original action movies and great entertainment.

-He is a man who have learned with humility, starting from the bottom and silently working and finally entertain the worldwide public with this Vintage Alien from the 90s.
+He is a man who has learned with humility, starting from the bottom and silently working and finally entertaining the worldwide public with this Vintage Alien from the 90s.

 As far as I’m concerned, Dark Angel is an absolute classic of my generation, even if nowadays perhaps unknown to new Sci-Fi lovers.

 2- Sphere (1998)

 A group of scientists is urgently summoned and transported to the middle of the ocean.